Robert Richter (lawyer): Career

 replaced Richter as Pell's lead counsel for his subsequent appeal.

 Richter announced on 24 February 2021 that he would be lead counsel for Susan Neill-Fraser on her subsequent appeal before the Supreme Court of Tasmania.

 In June 2021, he acted for Witness K before the ACT Supreme Court, arguing that the former spy should not be convicted.

 In 2021, he represented I Cook Foods at the High Court of Australia in a scandal named "slug gate" and won the case in 2023.

+Personal life and views

 Richter has been described as a "progressive atheist".

-Richter is reputed to charge between $12,000 and $15,000 a day.

 Portrait unveiling

 A portrait of Robert Richter KC and Philip Dunn KC, painted by artist Ralph Heimans, was unveiled in 2023 and is displayed at the Victorian Bar in Melbourne, in tribute to their combined contributions to the legal profession.